CharishmaKondamuri/Insurance-Claims-Analysis/README.md

 LEFT JOIN RecentClaims rc ON cc.CustomerID = rc.CustomerID;
 ```

+#### 6.Maximum Claim Amount per Customer
-#### 6.Find the maximum claim amount for each customer, and show customers who have more than 2 claims.
+Query to find the maximum claim amount for each customer, showing customers who have more than 2 claims.

 ```sql
 WITH ClaimSummary AS (